tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    Table functions is a mechanism of post-query result set processing.
    It was added in 2.2.1-beta.
 Table functions take an arbitrary result set as their input, and return a new, processed set as their output.
-   The first argument should be the input result set, but a table function can optionally take and handle more arguments.
+   The f.html argument should be the input result set, but a table function can optionally take and handle more arguments.
 Table functions can completely change the result set, including the schema.
    For now, only built in table functions are supported.
 UDFs are